 - all class participants to communicate respectfully with others using language that conveys tolerance, empathy, and compassion.

 Step 2: Communicate Early and Frequently

-Proactive communication with students is important to establish behavioral expectations prior to the first day of class and to maintain compliance with those expectations throughout the semester.
-Here are some recommendations for communicating proactively this fall:
+Proactive communication with students is important to establish behavioral expectations prior to class and to maintain compliance with those expectations throughout the semester.
+Here are some recommendations for communicating proactively:

 Step 3: Model behavior and plan for positive student behaviors

-With proactive communication, you should expect students to arrive to class wearing face coverings and maintaining a safe physical distance.
-Preparing for those students who missed early communications can help faculty promote healthy behaviors from the first day.
+With proactive communication, you should expect students to arrive to class prepared to meet your expectations for supporting a healthy learning environment.
 Here are a few tips and ideas:

 TIP: Tell the student what you WANT THEM TO DO, rather than what you want them NOT TO DO.

 TIP: Direct student behavior using a calm, level voice.
 Be direct and factual in describing the behavior they should be exhibiting.

 TIP: At the end of class, thank them for respecting others with healthy behaviors and remind them of our committment to community.

 Take time during class to review recommendations and expectations.
 Share why you chose to have in-person class time and why it is important to you and to student learning for everyone to stay healthy and continue with class, as designed.